88 Online Therapy Tips (Get Better Results and Save Money)

-Several members of the OpenCounseling team have tried online counseling, and we’ve all been surprised by how effective it can be.
-When you find the right online therapist, you’re less focused on the fact you’re connecting over video than you are on how deeply you’re connecting, period.
+Online therapy can be surprisingly effective.
+When you find the right online therapist, you focus less on the fact you’re connecting over video than on how deeply you’re connecting, period.
 You simply think, “I’m going to therapy,” even if you’re only “going” as far as the other room.

 On This Page